Choosing breast reduction surgery

 Breast reduction surgery – what the procedure involves

-If you’re considering a reduction mammoplasty, book a free appointment with one of our Patient Care Co-ordinators.
+If you’re considering a breast reduction, book a free consultation with one of our Patient Care Co-ordinators.
 You’ll be able to talk about the whole process in complete confidence.
 You can then have a free, no obligation consultation with one of our breast reduction surgeons before making any decisions.

 Also, take a look at our step-by-step guide to see how we’ll be with you at every stage, including our comprehensive aftercare.